-The Confirmation Hearing is scheduled for the week of May 15, 2017 through May 19, 2017 and on May 22, 2017 and May 23, 2017, commencing each day at [\\]:00 [\\].m. (prevailing Eastern Time), before the Honorable Christopher S. Sontchi, United States Bankruptcy Judge, at the United States Bankruptcy Court for the District of Delaware, 824 North Market Street, 5th Floor, Courtroom No. 6, Wilmington, Delaware.
+The Confirmation Hearing is scheduled for May 22, 2017, at 10:00 a.m. prevailing Eastern Time, and, as necessary, May 23, 25, and 26, 2017 (commencing each day at 10:00 a.m. prevailing Eastern Time), before the Honorable Christopher S. Sontchi, United States Bankruptcy Judge, at the United States Bankruptcy Court for the District of Delaware, 824 North Market Street, 5th Floor, Courtroom No. 6, Wilmington, Delaware.
 The Confirmation Hearing may be continued from time to time without further notice other than an adjournment announced in open court or a notice of adjournment Filed with the Bankruptcy Court and served on the entities who have Filed objections to the Plan, without further notice to other parties in interest.
 The Bankruptcy Court, in its discretion and before the Confirmation Hearing, may put in place additional procedures governing the Confirmation Hearing.
 The Plan may be modified, if necessary, before, during, or as a result of the Confirmation Hearing, without further notice to parties in interest.